davidxv15/davidxv15/README.md

 ### Hi there 👋
-### I'm currently working on Algorithms and Data Structures and creating application templates, along with my own app ideas.
+### I'm currently working on Algorithms and Data Structures, creating application templates along with my own app ideas, and collecting data for my large-scale initiative project.
 Fun Fact: I'm a multi-instrumentalist, music producer, voice actor, and film scorer.